Checklists are useful when they force teams to look at the right evidence before pressure takes over.

 1. Understand what changed

 Start with scope.
 Which services, files, dependencies, migrations, flags, and customer journeys changed?
-A release cannot be assessed well if the team does not know what surface area it touches.
+A release can't be assessed well if the team doesn't know what surface area it touches.

 Small changes deserve attention when they touch authentication, billing, permissions, onboarding, data integrity, or high-volume workflows.